umd-cmsc330/cmsc330summer22/discussions/disc1/README.md

 ## Before You Start

-**If you have not yet completed [project 0](https://github.com/umd-cmsc330/cmsc330spring22/tree/main/project0), you should do so before starting this project.**  At the very least, you should have everything related to Ruby installed correctly.
-If you have any trouble with installation, check Piazza (or create a post if you don't find your problem there), or come to office hours to get help from a TA.

-## Before You Start

 **If you have not yet completed project 0, you should do so before starting this discussion.
 Ask your discussion leader for help if needed.**